max-mapper/abstract-blob-store/readme.md

 send a PR adding yours if you write a new one

+Also, add **abstract-blob-store** to your project topics.
+This helps people to see [compatible projects](https://github.com/topics/abstract-blob-store) in one list

 ## badge

 Include this badge in your readme if you make a new module that uses the `abstract-blob-store` API